yesco/minisquel/README.md

      select -i, i from int(1,10) ORDER BY -2

+### CSV input/output format

+The CSV-parser is handwritten and it's small, lean, extreemly fast.
+It handles quoted strings, commas inside strings, backslash quoted, double "-quoted, or using '-quoted strings.

+It's silly flexible, in that it looks a the first line and tries to figure out what delimited to use.
+The default assumption is comma, but it uses heuristics to try all of the following: , ; : \t | or plain spaced -- whatever is most occuring.

+Using the FORMAT keyword you can choose between CSV TAB BAR output formats.

+Also, using --browse, as explained below, you can view the results.
+No longer have to suffering through endless database output scrolling by on the screen. (pretty useless unless piped/stored)

 ### Pretty Browsing

 Only one column for now.
 This stores the result set in a main memory results table.
 By giving the --browse option, you can.
 GUI/browse a pretty printed variant of the table.
 More features coming!

      ./sql --browse select -i, i from int(1,10)

 ### Schema

+Simple shell commands to show current tables (.sql-files) and views (.csv).

      UNIX> ./tables

+A single table's columns are shown by:

      UNIX> ./describe foo.csv

 ### Create Index